HomePittsburgh: A Geek HistoryAllegheny City and the Silent Film Era

 Allegheny City and the Silent Film Era

 From 1914 to 1927, Meighan appeared in close to fifty productions, sharing the silver screen with such notable fellow actors and actresses as Mary Pickford, Lon Chaney Sr., and Gloria Swanson.
-Meighan was also amongst the highest paid performers of the time, earning $5,000 a week for most of his career and going as high as $10,000 during his peak years.
+Meighan was also amongst the highest paid performers of the era, earning $5,000 a week for most of his career and going as high as $10,000 during his peak years.

-Thomas Meighan was born on April 9, 1879, on Taylor Avenue in then Allegheny City.
+Thomas Meighan was born on April 9, 1879, on Taylor Avenue in the then Allegheny City.
 His father was president of Pittsburgh Facing Mills, a prosperous foundry in the region.
 Despite the financial fortitude of his family, Meighan initially refused to attend college, only consenting to the wishes of his parents after his father put him to work shoveling coal.

 Although he studied pharmacy at St. Mary’s College, Thomas Meighan soon caught the acting bug and secured a position in the Pittsburgh Stock Company, earning $35 a week.
 New York City eventually beckoned, however, and Meighan began a brief but successful run on Broadway before being encouraged by film producer Samuel Goldwyn to move to Hollywood.